 - You can also use a whole clove if you don't have any clove oil handy.
-Place the clove on the affected area and leave it there until the pain comes down.
+Place the clove on the affected area and leave it there until the pain calms down.

 - If the effect of clove oil is too strong, use olive oil to dilute it.

-You can also take an over-the-counter pain relief medication such as ibuprofen or acetaminophen along with clove oil.
+You can also take an over-the-counter pain relief medication such as ibuprofen or paracetamol along with clove oil.

 Visit a Dentist